Steven-Kha/BattleshipXcom/README.md

 0.02 - Can move ship with speed of one limit from the center of board and the four corners.
 Test the four sides?

+0.03 - We assumed we needed a char of ships.
+We only needed a getter function for ships's rep and set it equal to the char array's values
+       We also created instances of ship in the main and tested that the speed works for specific ships we're passing in the moveONE function
+       correctly.

 end